 - Custom Uniform: He wears a different uniform just to show off how rich he is.

 - Foil: To Ataru.
-Ataru comes across as a moronic, lecherous, selfish jerk but he has more Hidden Depths and Hidden Heart of Gold than you can think, while Mendou seems a handsome, suave, smart gentleman, but as pointed above, he's actually just as petty, foolish and lecherous as Ataru (he just hides it better).
+Ataru comes across as a moronic, lecherous, selfish jerk but he has more Hidden Depths and Hidden Heart of Gold than expected.
+By contrast, Mendou seems a handsome, suave, smart gentleman, but as noted above, he's actually just as petty, foolish, and lecherous as Ataru but hides it better.